How much snow fell by you? Get snow totals for Philly, Pa. suburbs, NJ and Delaware

 Sussex County

-As always, be sure you have the latest version of the NBC10 app downloaded so you can track the next snow to fall.
+As always, be sure you have the latest version of the NBC10 app downloaded so you can track any snow fall.